 Our primary and preferred pharmacy is Acme Sav-On Pharmacy (located at 460 East Main Street in Middletown; phone: 302-449-1868; fax: 302-449-1876).

 There are two secondary pharmacies near the School: Walgreens Pharmacy (located at 396 E. Main Street in Middletown; phone: 302-378-1891; fax: 302-449-2009) and CVS Pharmacy (located at 674 Middletown Odessa Road in Middletown; phone: 302-378-2287; fax: 302-378-4415).
-If either one of these pharmacies are being used by the child’s medical provider from home, parents/guardians will need to notify the Health Center if/when the prescription is available.
-Parents/Guardians will be charged through Smart Tuition for the cost of the prescriptions unless payment was previously arranged by the parent/guardian.
+If either one of these pharmacies are being used by the child’s medical provider from home, parents/guardians will need to notify Health Services if/when the prescription is available.
+Parents/guardians will be charged through Blackbaud Management Tuition for the cost of the prescriptions unless payment was previously arranged by the parent/guardian.

 I hereby give the St. Andrew’s School Health Center permission to: